 Elementary Social Studies Lessons for Citizenship

-Mind Missions Social Studies Lessons are Integrated with Language Arts
+Mind Missions Social Studies lessons are Integrated with Language Arts

 Social Studies and Language Arts instruction are combined in Mind Missions learning.
-Language arts and social studies support significant gains for students.
+Language arts and social studies cross-curricular lessons support significant gains for students.
 Elementary students love non-fiction content found in social studies.
 Whether they are learning about explorers or cowboys, they are curious about the people and places of the past!
 This curiosity motivates students to make progress in reading skills.
 Literacy leaders are calling for students spend more time reading informational text.
 Mind Missions offers leveled informational text that prepares students for non-fiction, informational reading.
 Mind Missions stories contain critical background knowledge for comprehension success.
 Reading information in social studies prepares students for the future.
 It enables them to read informational text.
 And integrating subjects ensures that Social Studies instruction isn’t lost with the emphasis on reading and math happening in most schools.
 Check out our standards alignments for Social Studies and Language Arts.

 Ready to get started teaching collaboration, critical-thinking, communication, & creative problem solving in your classroom?